masc-ucsc/docs/docs/pyrope/06-functions.md

 ## Pass by Reference

+Pyrope is an HDL, and as such, there are not memory allocation issues.
+This means that all the arguments are pass by value and the language has value semantics.
+In other words, there is not need to worry about ownership or move/forward semantics like in C++/Rust.
+All the arguments are always by value.
+Nevertheless, sometimes is useful to pass a reference to an array/register so that it can be updated/accessed on different lambdas.

 Pyrope arguments are by value, unless the `ref` keyword is used.
 Pass by reference is needed to avoid the copy by value of the function call.
 Unlike non-hardware languages, there is no performance overhead in passing by value.